-- The students turn to the backs of their books and find the column labeled Spelling Test 6. - · Call out the spelling words learned last week.
+- The children turn to the backs of their books and find the column labelled Spelling Test 6. - · Call out the spelling words learnt last week.

-• Review syllables and how to identify them in words by clapping the syllables or doing "chin bumps" (see Syllables, pages 22 to 23).
-Remind the students that the number of vowel sounds in a word is the same as the number of syllables.
+• Revise syllables and how to identify them in words by clapping the syllables or doing 'chin bumps' (see Syllables, pages 22 to 23).
+Remind the children that the number of vowel sounds in a word is the same as the number of syllables.
 Write these words on the board: arch/way, bash/ful, rock/et, en/chant/ ment.
 Underline the letters making the vowel sounds and separate the words into syllables.

-- •Write the word doc/tor on the board and ask the students how many syllables it has (two).
+- •Write the word doc/tor on the board and ask the children how many syllables it has (two).
 Identify the vowel sounds and split the word into two syllables with a line.
-Explain that if a word has two or more syllables, we put a stress on one of them: that is, we say it slightly louder, to give it more emphasis. - Ask the students which syllable is stressed in doctor (the first) and see if they can hear the stressed syllable in other words.
-Point out that in a stressed syllable, you will hear the vowel sound in its pure form, such as the first /o/ in doctor.
-However, sometimes the vowel in an unstressed syllable is swallowed and sounds more like an /uh/ sound.
+Explain that if a word has two or more syllables, we put a stress on one of them: that is, we say it slightly louder, to give it more emphasis. - •Ask the children which syllable is stressed in doctor (the first syllable) and then see if they can hear the stressed syllable in other words.
+Point out that in a stressed syllable, you will hear the vowel sound clearly in its pure form, such as the /o/ in doctor - ·However, sometimes the vowel in an unstressed syllable gets swallowed and sounds more like an /uh/ sound.
 This swallowed vowel sound is called a schwa and is the most common vowel sound in English.
-It helps to remember the spelling by "saying it as it sounds," saying the schwa in its pure form, as in "doct-or" rather than "doct-uh."
+This is why it helps to remember the spelling by 'saying it as it sounds', saying the schwa in its pure form, as in 'doct-or' rather than 'doct-uh'.

-- Ask the students to highlight any (a) saying the schwa in each word.
-For words with more than one (a), the schwa is shown here in bold: pasta, banana, panda, anagram, harass, or harass (depending on where the stress is), magazine, embarrass, exclamation, paragraph, guarantee, abominable. - Point out the "hop-over (e)" digraph (i_e) saying /ee/ in magazine, the soft (c) in entrance and announcement, the suffixes in exclamation, abominable, and announcement, the qphy saying /f/ in paragraph, and the silent (u) in guarantee.
+- Read the spelling words with the children and ask them to find and highlight any (a) saying the schwa in each word.
+For words with more than one (a), the schwa is shown here in bold: pasta, banana, panda, anagram, harass or harass (depending on where the stress is put), magazine, embarrass, exclamation, paragraph, guarantee, abominable. - ·Point out the 'hop-over 'es' digraph 'i_es saying /ee/ in magazine, the soft 'cs in entrance and announcement, the suffixes in exclamation, abominable and announcement, the 'cph' saying /f/ in paragraph, and the silent 'us in guarantee.